 By David Fraser in Ottawa

-The Liberal government invoked the act on Feb.
-14, the first time it had been used since it replaced the War Measures Act in 1988.
+The Liberal government invoked the Emergencies Act on Feb.
+14, the first time the act had been used since it replaced the War Measures Act in 1988.
 The move temporarily granted police extraordinary powers and allowed banks to freeze accounts.

-The Liberals argued invoking the law was needed to end border blockades and the occupation of downtown Ottawa by protesters demonstrating against COVID-19 vaccine mandates, lockdowns and the government.
+The Liberals argued it was needed to end border blockades and the occupation of downtown Ottawa by protesters demonstrating against COVID-19 vaccine mandates, lockdowns and the government.

-The Canadian Civil Liberties Association argued at the time that the government had not met the threshold for declaring an emergency.
+The Canadian Civil Liberties Association, on the other hand, argued at the time that the federal government had not met the threshold.

 Rouleau and his staff started the proceedings by explaining how the inquiry will work, including how documents and evidence will be presented, before witnesses begin testifying on Friday.